MarchCorbin/amy-corbin-rancidtomatillos/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-A logged in user can comment on a movie:
+A logged in user can comment on a movie:<br />
 ![Comment](https://media.giphy.com/media/fvjyDsCBf3E2jtGpcT/giphy.gif)

-A logged in user can rate and favorite or unfavorite a movie:
+A logged in user can rate and favorite or unfavorite a movie:<br />
 ![Favorite and rate](https://media.giphy.com/media/RhXwOa11ZiF16rXNAV/giphy.gif)

 ### Major Technologies